getreu/tp-note/README.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

    In case you experience compilation errors in dependend crates, replace `cargo install tp-note` with the following:

        cargo install --locked tp-note

+   **Building for Linux**

-   If you can do without error message popup boxes (for example on a headless system), no GTK is required.
+   If - under Linux - you can do without error message popup boxes (for example on a headless system), no GTK is required.
 In this case all error messages are dumped on the console from where you started _Tp-Note_ into `stderr`.

        cargo install --no-default-features --features viewer tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

-   In case minimal binary size with minimal dependencies matters to you, it is possible to compile _Tp-Note_ without the message-box and the viewer feature.
+   In case minimal binary size with minimal dependencies matters to you, it is possible to compile _Tp-Note_ without the `message-box` and the `viewer` feature.
 This spares roughly half of the dependencies and 70% of the binary size compared to the full featured version.